Carequality/CEQSubscription/input/pagecontent/Actors_and_Transactions.md

 1. RegisterSubscription -- Push a subscription (bundle) to the receiver.
 1a.
 UpdateSubscription -- As per RegisterSubscription, Push a subscription bundle with changed events to the receiver.
 1b.
 TerminateSubscription -- As per RegisterSubscription, Push a subscription bundle with a "delete" event to the receiver.
-2. NotifyEvent -- Push a notification "knock" bundle.
+2. NotifyEvent -- Push a notification bundle.
 3. RetrieveResource -- Retrieve Resource included in the bundle  -- outside of scope for the this IG and subject to the Carequality FHIR Implementation Guide, available at [URL].
 Included for completeness.

 The Actors work with the Transactions as follows: